BCCMS Faculty Biographies

 Jamie Smith holds his Bachelor of Science degree in Music Education from the University of Tennessee at Chattanooga and is the director of bands at Dayton City School.
 Mr. Smith has taught percussion in public and private schools for over ten years and has performed with and taught award winning drumlines and percussion ensembles.
 He was also a percussionist with the Chattanooga Symphony and Opera from 2000-2002 under the direction of Maestro Robert Bernhardt.
 Mr. Smith's students have received numerous regional and state awards and scholarships.
 Mr. Smith is a member of the ETSBOA, TSSBDA, TBA, TBA, and PAS.
 He currently resides in Dayton with his wife, Bethany, and two children, James and Chloe.

-Kristen Underwood is recent graduate of Bryan College with a degree in Music Administration.
+Kristen Underwood is a May 2012 graduate of Bryan College with a degree in Music Administration.
 She began playing the violin at age seven and since that time has participated in the music ministries of several churches, the Chattanooga Symphony and Opera Youth Orchestras as well as many of Bryan's musicals and showcases.
 Most recently, she has joined with two Bryan students to create the Benedict Trio, a bluegrass/jazz group.